bcgsc/NanoSim/README.md

 * [GenomeTools](http://genometools.org/) (Tested with version 1.6.1)

 ## Installation

 Install through Conda
 `conda install -c bioconda nanosim`

 Or
 clone the github repo, and install the dependencies as listed in the requirements.txt
 1. `git clone https://github.com/bcgsc/NanoSim.git`
 2. `conda create --name nanosim python=3.7`
 3. `conda activate nanosim`
 4. `conda install --file requirements.txt -c conda-forge -c bioconda`

+> **_NOTE:_**  Please note that some users have difficulty with installing all the dependent packages with `conda`.
+We strongly recommend that you create a dedicated environment for running NanoSim.
+If you have issues with `conda install` being eternally stuck, use **mamba** instead of `conda` to install your conda packages: https://github.com/mamba-org/mamba .
+>
+> So, integrating all these together:
+> ```
+> conda create -n nanosim_env
+> conda activate nanosim_env
+>
+> mamba install scikit-learn=0.22.1 six samtools pysam pybedtools minimap2 joblib htseq genometools-genometools
+> ```
+> Note that here we only specified the version for `scikit-learn` but not for the other packages. `mamba` should be able to pick the appropriate versions for the specified packages, python, and numpy, etc.

 ## Usage
 NanoSim is implemented using Python for error model fitting, read length analysis, and simulation.
 The first step of NanoSim is read characterization, which provides a comprehensive alignment-based analysis, and generates a set of read profiles serving as the input to the next step, the simulation stage.
 The simulation tool uses the model built in the previous step to produce in silico reads for a given reference genome/transcriptome.
 It also outputs a list of introduced errors, consisting of the position on each read, error type and reference bases.